 As you think about strategies for adjusting your tank’s microbiome, it may be useful to start with this overview of the major families present in saltwater aquariums.
 Your report will also include links to specific information about these groups.

 Briefly, you filter water from your aquarium using a syringe-filter, and the biofilm using a sterile swab, using materials included in the sampling kit .
-Following the instructions in the kit, you then fix the sample and ship it back to us for testing.
+Following the instructions in the kit, you then fix the sample, register it into your account and ship it back to us for testing.

 See this page for detailed instructions.